Micah Xavier Johnson

-Micah Xavier Johnson (July 2, 1991 – July 7, 2016) was an American Army reserve Afghan war veteran, black nationalist, and mass murderer who carried out the 2016 shooting of Dallas police officers during a Black Lives Matter protest.
+Micah Xavier Johnson (July 2, 1991 – July 8, 2016) was an American Army reserve Afghan war veteran, black nationalist, and mass murderer who perpetrated the 2016 shooting of Dallas police officers during a Black Lives Matter protest.
 He ambushed and killed five officers and wounded eleven others in Downtown, Dallas, Texas.
-He was killed by police during a standoff after expressing anger over police killings of Black men.
-The attack was one of the deadliest incidents against law enforcement.
+He was killed by police during a standoff after expressing anger over police killings of black men.
+The shootings were the second-deadliest targeted attack on law enforcement officers in U.S. history, surpassed only by the Young Brothers massacre of 1932, which killed six officers in Missouri.

 Early life

 Micah Xavier Johnson was born in Magee, Mississippi, on July 2, 1991, and he was raised in Mesquite, Texas.
-When he was four years old, his parents divorced.
+He once described his childhood as "stressful" during a VA visit on August 15, 2014, but further details were redacted on the visit report.
+When he was four, his parents divorced.

-At 17, Johnson enrolled at John Horn High School, where he joined the Junior Reserve Officers' Training Corps, as reported by the Mesquite Independent school district.
-He faced academic challenges, graduating in 2009 with a 1.98 GPA and ranking 430th out of 453 students in his class.
+Johnson transferred into John Horn High School when he was 17 and participated in its Junior Reserve Officers' Training Corps program, according to the Mesquite Independent School District.
+He struggled academically, graduating in 2009 with a 1.98 grade-point average and a ranking of 430 out of 453 students in his class.

-In Spring 2011, Johnson registered for four courses at Richland college but did not complete any.
-Evidence suggests his enrollment at Richland gave him access to El Centro College, due to his pre-planned and coordinated movements throughout Building B during his standoff with police in 2016.
+In the spring of 2011, he enrolled in four classes at Richland College but never completed any of them.
+Investigators believed that Johnson had access to El Centro College through his enrollment at Richland, citing his pre-planned and coordinated movements throughout Building B.